AztecProtocol/aztec-packages/spartan/README.md

 # Spartan Kubernetes Cluster

 The Spartan Kubernetes cluster is used to run Aztec's public-facing node infrastructure.
-This README explains the Spartan cluster and its `staging` and `production` deployments.
+This README explains the Spartan cluster and its `staging` and `production` environments.

 # Table of Contents